PanDAWMS/panda-docs/docs/source/harvester/condor_plugins.rst

    .. code-tab:: Local

         # Test READ/WRITE auth/permission with condor_ping
+        # Given the local node to be the harvester with hostname myharvester
+        # Given "atlpan" the user which harvester runs with, and also can authenticate the remote condor schedd (depending on configuration on schedd node)
         [root@harvester-test01 ~]# condor_ping -verbose -debug -type SCHEDD READ WRITE

         06/29/24 09:36:33 recognized READ as authorization level, using command 60020.